 JI500 (formerly “Johnson’s Indy 500”) was founded August 6, 1998 as a way to share Indianapolis 500 history on the burgeoning internet.
-I began compiling statistics about the Indianapolis 500 and Indy car racing in 1985.
-In days when newspapers (“The Indianapolis Star” and “The Indianapolis News” in particular) were king, and the month of May mail subscription was the best (and only) way to get daily information from the track.
+I began compiling statistics about the Indianapolis 500 and Indy car racing (and NASCAR for that matter) in 1985.
+In days when newspapers (“The Indianapolis Star” and “The Indianapolis News” in particular) were king, and the month of May mail subscription was the best (and sometimes only) way to get daily information from the track.
 It was “The Indianapolis News” 75th Anniversary Indy 500 book that specifically grabbed my attention back in 1986.
 The final page was a huge statistical list, compiling winners, track records, lap leaders, and numerous other treats for the stats junkie.
 Very quickly though, reading excitement turns to disappointment when you realize the stats are one (or more) races out-of-date.

-At its inception, the site’s primary focus was statistical charts, lists, box scores, and other pertinent information regarding the 500, the Brickyard 400, and other events at the Speedway.
+At its inception, the site’s primary focus was statistical charts, lists, box scores, and other pertinent information regarding the Indianapolis 500, the Brickyard 400, and other racing events at the Indianapolis Motor Speedway.
 The premise that being on the internet, and being instantly editable, that stats could be up-to-date at all times, and corrected immediately if an error was found.
 Likewise, since the internet was still in its early days, not much racing information was readily available.
-In the early/mid-1990s, those were concept that baffled the mind, and almost immediately my hand-written notes and countless charts could be shared with the rest of the world – although I didn’t think many people would be interested.
+In the early/mid-1990s, those were concept that baffled the mind, and almost immediately my hand-written notes and countless charts could be shared with the rest of the world – although I did not think many people would be interested.
 Back in the mid/late-1990s, those free personal web site hosting services (Geocities, for one), were easy to start-up, easy to edit, and most importantly – free.

 The original site hit its peak of popularity in 2005.
-The busiest traffic day ever was that year’s race day (May 29, 2005), and I’m quite sure “Danica Mania” had something to do with that.
+The busiest traffic day ever was that year’s race day (May 29, 2005), and I am quite sure “Danica Mania” had something to do with that.
 The site was commended for having a large volume of information, as pointed out in this DallasNews.com article from 2001, but it was no-frills, and visually unappealing.
 It was quite amusing when the site was linked as an example (by some web site designer) as a site with ‘great content, but lousy visuals’.
-(If I can ever find the link to that article, I’ll add it).
+(If I can ever find the link to that article, I will add it).
 Perhaps the most public nod to the site came on Pole Day weekend in 2003.
 ABC Sports seemingly used the Nostalgia page to populate their Indy 500 facts ticker that scrolled on the bottom of the screen.
 I had the chance to ask them about it years later, and while they weren’t sure that’s where they got it from, they admit they ‘probably did.’
-It didn’t matter, it was positively flattering.
+It did not matter, it was positively flattering.

 Beginning in 2006, as the ever-evolving landscape of the internet changed the priorities of the site, most of the site’s statistical content was integrated into Wikipedia.
 On another unrelated, but nonetheless important note, it became necessary that I clarify my endeavors.
 I do not use the title “auto racing historian” for myself – I do not want to imply formal academic matriculation in the field of History (I have a B.S. in Civil Engineering).
 In addition the moniker “statistician” does not describe my present work all that well either.
 If there were such as thing as a “statis-torian,” that might be fitting (because I like telling the story of how things unfolded, not just what happened).
 I am not at all despondent about simply being considered a “hobbyist” or “knowledgeable enthusiast.”